 Another key takeaway here is the use of Tier and Archetype information, followed by related traits (ambitious, admired, focused).
 This provides us with an even deeper understanding of the type of person Tobi is, and the ways in which she might make her purchasing decisions.

-- A good place to start is within your current marketing campaigns.
-Examine your personas and the ways in which they would react to your existing marketing efforts – you might be surprised by what you learn, and it could provide the perfect opportunity to shift and improve your activities to better suit your audience segments.
+- Review your current marketing campaigns: Examine your personas and the ways in which they would react to your existing marketing efforts – you might be surprised by what you learn, and it could provide the perfect opportunity to shift and improve your activities to better suit your audience segments.

-- Once you’ve used your audience personas to make any necessary adjustments or improvements to your current campaigns, it’s time to inform your team’s work on upcoming content.
-Your personas can tell you a lot about the types of content that will resonate well with each market segment, and can help you come up with topic ideas that will capture your readers’ attention and provide them with relevant insights.
+- Train team members on the personas: Once you’ve used your audience personas to make any necessary adjustments or improvements to your current campaigns, it’s time to inform your team’s work on upcoming content marketing campaigns.
+Your personas can tell you a lot about the types of content that will resonate well with each market segment and can help you come up with topic ideas that will capture your readers’ attention and provide them with relevant insights.

-- In addition to leveraging your personas to inform your written content, personas are also incredibly beneficial for the design process.
+- Create visual persona designs: In addition to leveraging your personas to inform your written content, personas are also incredibly beneficial for the design process.
 Designers can use the details tied to each persona to create visually appealing collateral that maps to the preferences of your specific buyers.

-- Another best practice is to use your personas to build out and support your customer journey maps.
-These user maps help visualize the connection between your brand and your target customer audience.
-Pairing these maps with your personas can show you the different touch points each persona will prefer.
+- Create customer journey maps: These user maps help visualize the connection between your brand and your target customer audience.
+Pairing these maps with your personas can show you the different touchpoints each persona will prefer.
 This way, you and your marketing team can envision the path of least resistance to get particular personas from “I’m just looking,” to “I’m ready to buy.”

 Here at Brafton, we’ve found success with a 6-step persona process that includes: